shreyas-krishnan7/SCRATCH/README.md

-# SCATCH
+# SCRATCH

-🛍️ Scatch
+🛍️ Scratch

-Scatch is a sleek and user-friendly online clothing store built for a smooth shopping experience.
-From casual wear to statement pieces, Scatch helps users browse, sort, and purchase clothes with ease.
+Scratch is a sleek and user-friendly online clothing store built for a smooth shopping experience.
+From casual wear to statement pieces, Scratch helps users browse, sort, and purchase clothes with ease.
 ✨ Features

     👕 Browse a variety of clothing items with images and descriptions